 Business Personal Property Tax Reform

-Some states have completely exempted tangible business personal property from their property tax assessments to grow their economies; Texas is not one of them.
+Some states have completely exempted business personal property from their property tax assessments to grow their economies; Texas is not one of them.
 Business personal property includes assets that can be moved – furniture, equipment, and inventories.
-Inventory includes the value of raw materials, finished goods, and supplies or parts that manufacturers need to run their business.
+Inventory includes raw materials, finished goods, and supplies or parts that manufacturers need to run their business.
 Most states have at least done away with taxing inventory – with all but seven, including Texas, still levying a tax on most business inventories.

 The Texas business inventory tax also forces many manufacturing companies to warehouse certain materials, supplies, and parts they need outside of our state.
 While this creates an added logistics cost in the form of unnecessary transportation and time, it is less expensive than paying an approximate 2.5 percent annual property tax on certain high-value assets.